FC Brașov (1936): History

-Early modern football in Brașov
+1912–1945: Early years

 Football in Brașov started between 1912 and 1914.
 In 1928, the unrelated Colțea Brașov won the national title and enjoyed a decade's long rivalry with Braşovia, the city's other major, which reached the semifinals of the Romanian National League in 1925.

 Uzinele Astra Braşov made their debut in the Romanian league system in the 1939–1940 season, when it competed in the Braşov District Championship, finishing 3rd in Group 2.
 The club achieved promotion to Divizia B next season by winning the District Championship final, but the competition was postponed because of the Second World War.
 During the war championships (unofficial status), UAB battled for promotion in Divizia A at the end of the 1942–1943, losing the playoffs to Uzinele Metalurgice Cugir.
 The 1943–1944 season was halted midway because of the Allied bombing missions over Romania.
 The city of Braşov was, alongside Bucharest and Ploieşti, one of the main targets, and Uzinele Astra Braşov were bombed on two occasions, 16 April and 6 June 1944, sustaining major damages.

+1945–1970: Silviu Ploeșteanu era

-The club finished 4th în Group 1 of the District Championship of the 1945–1946 season, the first official post war competition, and 3rd in Divizia C 1946–1947, in which the starting XI was formed by: Moraru - Orghidan, Szurd - Nichita, Zelenak, Grosaru - Nagy, Antonescu, Herold, Caceavski, Vlad.
+The club finished 4th în Group I of the District Championship of the 1945–46 season, the first official post war competition, and 3rd in Divizia C 1946–47, in which the starting XI was formed by: Moraru - Orghidan, Szurd - Nichita, Zelenak, Grosaru - Nagy, Antonescu, Herold, Caceavski, Vlad.

-Uzinele Astra Braşov's biggest rival during the 1940-1950 period were ACFR Braşov.
-In the 1941–1942 season, UAB lost top spot in the District Championship to ACFR by goal difference, were defeated 4–0 in the 1947 final for promotion in Divizia B, but won the 1950 District Championship Final with 3–0 on aggregate (3-0 home, 0–0 away).
+Uzinele Astra Brașov’s biggest rival during the 1940–1950 period was ACFR Braşov.
+In the 1941–42 season, UAB lost the top spot in the District Championship to ACFR on goal difference, and in 1947, they were defeated 4–0 by the same rival in the final for promotion to Divizia B. In 1948, the team was renamed Steagul Roșu Brașov, and Silviu Ploeșteanu—a former pre-war striker and Romanian international—was appointed head coach, a role he would hold for two decades, until 1968.